Dmusketeer/JavaScript_A_To_Z/Js_concepts/Js-Dom/readme.md

 # DOM Objects and Their Properties and Methods
-There are lots of method and properties of Dom objects but we'll discuss here only three of them -
+There are lots of method and properties of Dom objects but we'll discuss here only three DOM object of them -

 1. The Node object
 2. The Element object